How to Plan a Speech

 We’ll think about the purpose of the speech and then consider how to develop the content to achieve that purpose.

-By the way, the difference between a speech and a presentation is simply that a presentation is more likely to utilise visual aids and to feature questions and answers.
-However, the key components are the same.
+By the way, the difference between a speech and a presentation is simply that a presentation is likely to utilise visual aids and to feature questions and answers.
+However, the key components are the same and we’ll refer to them interchangeably.

 Have a Clear Purpose